fattorib/tiny-gemma/README.md

 The unittest scripts are located under `tests/scripts/unittests`:
 - To build the C++ tests, run `make unittests`.
 - To create all the reference data in Python and serialize it, run: `./tests/scripts/unittests/create_test_data.sh`.
-- You can run run `./tests/scripts/unittests/run_tests.sh` to run the tests.
+- You can run `./tests/scripts/unittests/run_tests.sh` to run the tests.

 An integration test for end-to-end decoding is also provided under `tests/scripts/integrations`, it requires that you have downloaded the safetensor weights and tokenizer for `gemma-270m`.
 The integration test runs 255 steps of greedy decoding for the same prompt and compares the output tokens and logit distributions.
 To build the C++ tests, run `make integrations`.
 To create all the reference data in Python and serialize it, run: `./tests/scripts/integrations/create_test_weights_logits.sh`.
 Once the data is created, you can run run `./tests/scripts/integrations/run_test.sh` to run the test.